JohT/showcase-quarkus-eventsourcing/showcase-quarkus-eventsourcing/README.md

 ## Notes
 * Code comments containing the marker ```Note:``` describes thoughts, background information, documented decisions and hints to problems.
-* ```ArchitectureRulesTest``` defines rules to assure low coupling between the business core, axon and the microprofile features.
+* ```ArchitectureRulesTest``` defines rules to assure low coupling between the business core, axon and microprofile features.
 * These rules might seem a bit extreme.
 Some may even find them to be impractical.
 After all, this examples shows that it can be done.
 * This is just a simple show case, not an full application.